DWARF: Structure

 DWARF uses a data structure called a Debugging Information Entry (DIE) to represent each variable, type, procedure, etc. A DIE has a tag (e.g., DW_TAG_variable, DW_TAG_pointer_type, DW_TAG_subprogram) and attributes (key-value pairs).
 A DIE can have nested (child) DIEs, forming a tree structure.
 A DIE attribute can refer to another DIE anywhere in the tree—for instance, a DIE representing a variable would have a DW_AT_type entry pointing to the DIE describing the variable's type.

-To save space, two large tables needed by symbolic debuggers are represented as byte-coded instructions for simple, special-purpose finite state machines.
+To save space, two large tables needed by symbolic debuggers are represented as byte-coded instructions for simple, special-purpose finite-state machines.
 The Line Number Table, which maps code locations to source code locations and vice versa, also specifies which instructions are part of function prologues and epilogues.
 The Call Frame Information table allows debuggers to locate frames on the call stack.

+DWARF has been divided into different sections such as .debug_info, .debug_frame, etc.

+.debug_info

+The .debug_info section of an ELF contains information generated by compilers to describe the source code while debugging by keeping symbols and its type, scope, file, line number, etc. The .debug_info section is one of the main components of DWARF debug info files.
+This is generated by a compiler when -g switch or its variants are used.

+Tools

+Libdwarf is a library that provides access to the DWARF debugging information in executable files and object files.